Downton Abbey: A New Era-2022

 Grade: A-

-My hunch is that the stage version may have been even more powerful because it’s a live production and the raw emotion is right there but the film does right by it.
+My hunch is that the stage version may have been even more potent because it’s a live production and the raw emotion is right there, but the film does right by it.

 I didn’t hear anyone complain when Olivia Newton-John played the iconic role of Sandy, a seventeen-year-old in Grease (1978) at the ripe old age of thirty.